 Feature documentary scores include: Return to Kandahar (2003), Hitman Hart (1998) and the mini-series Machine Gun (2000) for the Discovery Channel.
 Tim has also contributed to Atom Egoyan’s award winning films: The Sweet Hereafter (2004), Exotica (1997) and The Adjuster (1991).
 Clément scored three dance/theatre soundtracks for Québec’s Carbone 14, including L’Hiver - winner of the Dora Mavor Moore Award for outstanding musical direction in 1997.

 In 1990 Tim procured a residency as staff composer for Toronto’s McLaughlin Planetarium (1990-1995) where he scored music for public star shows and astronomy exhibits.
 It was here that he first explored composing spatial music and 360° surround soundscapes.
 New innovations in immersive audio technology allows Clément to create evocative sonic experiences.
 Ambisonics and binaural sound augment the perception of size, space and distance, thereby enhancing the perception of motion that glues a visual scene together.

 More recently in 2019, Clément released two albums: Terra Divina with Ben Watson (D1V1N1T1) and Dark Night On The Black Dog Highway with fellow artist/composer Lance Austin Olsen, which rated 9th on Five Against Four’s Best Abums, 2019 Edition.

-Currently, Tim resides in Toronto, and is composing new music with Mychael Danna (Oscar and Golden Glove winner, Life of Pi, 2013) slated for release in late 2020.
+Tim Clément is considered one of the most original and innovative voices in contemporary music.
+Currently, Tim resides in Toronto, and is composing new music with Mychael Danna - Oscar and Golden Globe winner for Life of Pi (2013), which is slated for release in late 2020.